 - As an exception to the foregoing, re-enrolment in CNE will occur automatically for any participant who does not successfully complete the course by the specified deadline.

 - A re-enrolment will be invoiced in line with the prevailing commercial arrangements.

 - Courses will be closed for participation on the end date specified, depending on the duration of the courses.

 - All activities and quizzes will be made inaccessible to participants after this date has passed.

 - Exceptions (for facilitated courses only) will be provided only if a participant has requested the facilitator or GCA for an extension based on a genuine reason.
 This reason will need to be validated by the GLO and line manager concerned.

 - The course will be made inaccessible to all participants after the last date (specifically midnight UAE time).

 Grading and Certification

-The course certificate will be available for download once the participant has completed the course (within the specified time period).
+- The course certificate will be available for download once the participant has completed the course.

 - All transcripts will be sent to GLOs by GCA after courses have been completed.